 A balance transfer credit card offers you the opportunity to move your debt onto a card that, for a period of time, offers a low or 0% interest rate.

-It's a great way to simplify your debt and slash your interest costs.
+Credit card balance transfers are a great way to simplify your debt and slash your interest costs.
 But watch out, because you may be required to pay a fee of up to 5% on whatever balances you move over.
 You'll want to see if you can score a card that doesn't have a balance transfer fee.

-A home equity line of credit, or HELOC, allows you to borrow against the equity in your home to pay off your other debts.
+A home equity loan, line of credit, or HELOC, allows you to borrow against the equity in your home to pay off your other debts.

 Rates on HELOCs are considerably lower than the average rates on credit cards, but there's a fair amount of risk with this type of borrowing.
 Namely, you could lose your house.